 1. Inform Your Customers in Advance

-Let your customers know in advance that you’re office is moving – at least a month before the move day.
+Let your customers know in advance that your office is moving – at least a month before the move day.

 You can inform them using several different methods: